 The general rule when using a percolator is 1 tablespoon of coarse-ground coffee for every cup of water.
 This simple 1:1 ratio should consistently brew a rich and delicious cup of joe.
 That being said, percolator owners should feel free to experiment with their own coffee-to-water measurements to find the flavor that best suits their taste.

 How We Researched

 To compile this list, our team of editors and contributors spent hours researching the best products on the market in this category, evaluating their key features—like ease of use, material, or price—in addition to reviews from customers and other trusted sources.
 We then used this research to assign a star rating from one to five (five being the best; one being the worst) to certain products on the list.

 Why Trust The Spruce Eats?

-This piece was edited by Derek Rose, the coffee and tea expert for The Spruce Eats.
+This piece was updated by Derek Rose, the coffee and tea expert for The Spruce Eats.
 He researches a variety of coffee products, from measuring scoops to commercial espresso machines, and interviews field experts for their insight.
-He typically uses non-electric coffee makers at home, alternating between the Bialetti Moka Express and the Bodum Brazil French Press.

 Logan Allender, the Head of Coffee for Atlas Coffee Club, was interviewed for this piece.
 He joined Atlas Coffee Club in 2018 and has over a decade of experience in the coffee industry.
 Logan is certified by the Coffee Quality Institute as a Q Grader and Q Processor.